SEC eyes Nasdaq compliance in Facebook debacle

-WASHINGTON, May 25 (Reuters) - U.S. securities regulators are looking into whether Nasdaq violated any technical exchange rules when it botched Facebook Inc’s market debut last week, according to people familiar with the matter.
+WASHINGTON (Reuters) - Securities regulators are looking into whether Nasdaq violated any technical exchange rules when it botched Facebook Inc’s market debut last week, according to people familiar with the matter.

 The review of potential technical violations is part of the Securities and Exchange Commission’s broader look at how Nasdaq handled its part of the initial public offering, including its decision to proceed with trading despite glitches, these people said.
 The SEC is also reviewing Nasdaq’s communications with market participants, one of those people added.